zwbetz-gh/minimal-bootstrap-hugo-theme/README.md

 ## Override

-### Navbar Example
+### Homepage Example

-As an example, let's say you didn't like the default theme navbar, and wanted to design one of your own.
+As an example, let's say you didn't like the default homepage, and wanted to design one of your own.
 To do this, you would:

-1. Copy file `YOUR_SITE/themes/minimal-bootstrap-hugo-theme/layouts/partials/nav.html`
+1. Copy file `YOUR_SITE/themes/minimal-bootstrap-hugo-theme/layouts/index.html`
-1. Paste that file to `YOUR_SITE/layouts/partials/nav.html`
+1. Paste that file to `YOUR_SITE/layouts/index.html`
-1. Edit `nav.html` as desired
+1. Edit `index.html` as desired

 ### Configure Cookie Consent